Instant Search Outlook 2003 Version

 In this era of information technology and the internet, searching a specific information or email is a very essential element to save time and get to the required data instantly.
 Microsoft Outlook being an email client has brought various ways to refine and improve search and find options for its users.
 Below are the search criteria for Microsoft Outlook 2003, 2007 and its latest version 2010.

 Microsoft Outlook 2003 Find

 Users may enter the desired keywords of an email, calendar, task or an appointment.
 Find option seeks two queries that are “Look for” which seeks what a user is looking for.
-The second option is “Search In” where users can select the folders where they need to look the information for.
+The second option is “Search In” where users can select the folders where they need to look for the information.
 The screen shot explains the said detail pictorially.

 This option is selected to give specific and to the point information in regards of searching for the required information.
 Advanced Find allows users to save time and give as much information as possible to search for specific information in the most efficient way.

 Microsoft Outlook 2003 allows users to select an email and opt for related messages and threads by selecting “Related Messages” from Tools>Find menu.
 It is a built in criteria and saves lots of time for the users to jump directly to the related emails for reference.

 Microsoft Outlook 2003 also allows its users to search for the messages or emails by entering sender details or searching for the sender copy.
 This search is applied on Drafts, Inbox and sent folders without applying any filters in advanced find window.